 |Reviewed By||Date||Rating||Strength||Flavoring||Taste||Room Note|

-I'm not sure why this is called Maryland #333, because it's obvious more than Maryland tobacco is present.
 There's a spice note that reminds me of the kind in MacBaren Virginia #1, without the chance of bite.
-I suspect that the spice note may come from a pinch of Oriental, though that component is not listed.
-It's the same spice note in Virginia No. 444, and Oriental is listed as a component there.
-The Virginia is mildly grassy with some earth and a bit of citrus with the barest hint of honey, though I only sporadically notice the latter.
-I suppose the Maryland, which often adds little to the flavor of a blend, is present to smooth the Virginia out.
-The burley is nutty and toasty in a supporting role.
+The Maryland is nutty, toasty with a light spice note, with some earth.
+Being that Maryland is an off shoot of burley, and this could be of African origin, it has more strength than other Marylands I have smoked.
+I think a little Kentucky is present, which would explain the light woodiness.
+There’s a small Virginia aspect as well: a few blades of grass, citrus, and the barest hint of honey, though I only sporadically notice the latter.
 The cut is short ribbon, and the tobacco colors are medium bright with some brown.
-Needs a little hydration, burns well, but cool.
-I recommend puffing at a moderate rate for best effect, though it doesn't bite.
+Needs a little hydration, burns a little fast, but cool and clean.
+I recommend puffing at a moderate rate for best effect, though it doesn't bite or get harsh.
 Could be used as RYO, but I consider that to be waste of high quality tobaccos in this case.
 An all day smoke with a little body, and a shade over mild nic-hit.
-Leaves no moisture, has a consistent flavor with a nice after taste.
+Leaves no moisture in the bowl, and has a consistent flavor with a nice after taste.
+Hardly needs a relight.